-Announcement: We're excited to announce Moov2 has joined the Etch Group.
-Our mission and commitment to our clients will remain the same and we look forward to seeing what we can achieve with the support of the Etch family.
+We're excited to announce Moov2 has joined the Etch Group and become Etch Play.
+Our mission and commitment to our clients will remain the same and we look forward to seeing what we can achieve with our new colleagues.
 Full details »

 When you’ve got a board game, you can never be bored.
 That’s something literally nobody at Moov2 has ever said out loud, but it’s something we’ve all thought on our many board game nights.